okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 ## Test the event hook filter

 1. Start by going to your Glitch application and opening the log console (**Tools** > **Logs**).
-Ensure your application is listening for requests.
+Ensure that your application is listening for requests.

 1. Return to your Okta org, and search for your test user.

-1. Click on the name of the test user's profile.
+1. Click the name of the test user's profile.

 1. Click the **Groups** tab, and click in the search field.
 Search for the **Support** group, and click to add.